quintel/atlas/README.md

 After running an import, you should change to the ETSource directory to commit the updated files and remove those which have been deleted.

-#### Safe To Edit?

-Since importing completely removes all of the old documents before remaking them, those created via the import tool *are not* safe to edit; and changes made by hand will be overwritten the next time they are imported.

-* ✗ Carriers
-* ✗ Datasets
-* ✓ Edges - Queries only
-* ✓ Gqueries
-* ✓ Inputs
-* ✓ Nodes – Queries only
-* ✓ Presets
-* ✓ Slots – Save the slot as a node query

 [refinery]: https://github.com/quintel/refinery